hicommonwealth/frontier-tester/README.md

 ## Frontier Tester

-Unit tests for Frontier.
+Unit tests for Edgeware Frontier.
 To run all the tests, use the following:

 ```
 yarn test web3tests